 Program

-Our program curriculum is overseen by Academic Coordinator Dr Lisa Carson, Lecturer in Public Leadership & Diversity in the Melbourne School of Government, and is comprised of 10 modules across themes including:
+Our program curriculum is comprised of 10 modules across themes including:

-We are extremely grateful for the support of the many incredible guest speakers who have devoted their time and experience to the program, including:
+We are extremely grateful for the support of the many incredible guest speakers who have devoted their time and experience to our program.
+Past speakers include:

-- Juliana Addison MP, Member for Wendouree (Pathways to Politics alumna)
+- Juliana Addison MP, Member for Wendouree (Pathways to Politics alum)

-- Dr Katie Allen MP, Member for Higgins (Pathways to Politics alumna)
+- Dr Katie Allen MP, Former Member for Higgins (Pathways to Politics alum)

 - The Hon John Brumby AO